davidyen1124/iphone-availability/README.md

 - Scrapes Apple’s buy pages for iPhone 17 and friends.
 - Queries Apple’s fulfillment API for in‑store pickup quotes across Taiwan.
 - Caches results in Cloudflare KV and serves a Tailwind UI + JSON API.
-- Features a Playwright-powered paparazzi bot for the homepage (see image above!).

 **Try It Locally**